sarahedg/newRepository/LinuxNotes.md

 nmap -v -A -iL ips.txt -oN output_nmap.txt

+./filename will run this file from root

+`nmap.sh`

 -iL means interactive list (then name of text file list in Kali_root dir) -oN means normal output (see nmap.org) then supply a name of the output file